AbhiMelethu/inApp/README.md

 # inApp
 Test Project Abhijith

-# Steps :
+# Run the below artisan commands to start the project:
-   Step1: Run migration: "php artisan migrate"
+   php artisan migrate
-   Step2: To create Admin login with Predefined Credentials run seeder: Run "php artisan db:seed --class=CreateAdminUserSeeder"
+   php artisan db:seed --class=CreateAdminUserSeeder

    Then login with the given username and password:
       Username: admin@example.com